Skip to main content

 Better visual hierarchy

-• Emphasizes important content and calls-to-action.
+Emphasize important content and calls-to-action.

-• Creates a clear visual hierarchy and flow.
+Create a clear visual hierarchy and flow.

 Increased focus and clarity

-• Allows users to focus on essential content and functionality.
+Allow users to focus on essential content.

-• Provides a sense of clarity and purpose.
+Provide clarity and a sense of purpose.

 Elevated aesthetic appeal

-• Creates a modern, minimalist, and sleek appearance.
+Create a modern, minimalist, sleek appearance.

 Better user experience